globalseismology/avni/docs/overview/contributing.rst

 4. We don't include a ``Raises`` or ``Warns`` section describing errors/warnings that might occur.

 Other style guidance
 --------------------

+- Guidelines for formatting in Fortran is provided

 - Use single quotes whenever possible.